 Creating physical bonds

-In many families, parents rightfully fear for the safety of their infants, but to the point that they completely exclude their older children from interacting with the baby.
+In many families, parents rightfully fear for the safety of their infants, but not to the point that they completely exclude their older children from interacting with the baby.

 When older children seemingly lash out and hit babies or throw toys at them, this is usually because they long to touch and interact with the baby and are upset that they are denied.

-How to ‘play’ with baby
+How to ‘play’ with a baby

-The toddler and I sit cross legged on the floor or bed, knees to knees and I place my hands under theirs while they cradle the baby in their lap.
+The toddler and I sit cross-legged on the floor or bed, knees to knees, and I place my hands under theirs while they cradle the baby in their lap.

 It isn’t always possible to let the toddler hold the baby when they want to, but just occasionally holding the baby every few days or so can even make the toddler feel rightfully included in the experience of bonding with the baby.

-If this small window of opportunity to curb sibling rivalry at the get go was missed, a wavering relationship should not be dismissed with an attitude that “They just hate each other.”
+If this small window of opportunity to curb sibling rivalry from the get-go was missed, a wavering relationship should not be dismissed with the attitude that “they just hate each other.”

-One of the most common roots of sibling rivalry is that children believe that their parents prefer one child over the other and this is often based on the way parents compare children with comments like, ‘Why can’t you do such and such, like so and so.’
+One of the most common roots of sibling rivalry is that children believe that their parents prefer one child over the other, and this is often based on the way parents compare children with comments like, ‘Why can’t you do such and such, like so and so?”

-Rather than negatively comparing them to each other, help your children to recognize their individual strengths and weaknesses, then demonstrate how they are able to complement each other.
+Rather than negatively comparing them to each other, help your children recognize their individual strengths and weaknesses, then demonstrate how they are able to complement each other.

-Unlike school where all children are expected to fulfill the same tasks, at home children should be allowed to grow in a stress-free way that fosters cooperation and celebrates their individuality.
+Unlike school, where all children are expected to fulfill the same tasks, at home children should be allowed to grow in a stress-free way that fosters cooperation and celebrates their individuality.